Understanding Financial Ratios: A Key to Business Success

 Inventory Turnover = Cost of Goods Sold ÷ Average Inventory

-Higher turnover = faster cash flow.
+Higher turnover indicates faster cash flow.

 D. Leverage Ratios

-Show how much of your business is financed by debt.
+These show how much of your business is financed by debt.

 Debt-to-Equity Ratio = Total Liabilities ÷ Shareholder Equity

-Lower is generally safer, but the “right” ratio depends on your industry.
+A lower ratio is generally safer, but the “right” ratio depends on your industry.

 Step 3: Compare Against Benchmarks